 6 cups jarred marinara (recommended Rao's)

-Preheat oven to 375° and line two sheet pans with parchment paper.
+Preheat oven to 375° and line 1 large sheet pan with parchment paper.
 Lightly beat eggs in bottom of a large mixing bowl.
-Add panko, milk, 3 tbsp of olive oil, cheese, parsley, oregano, salt, red pepper and black pepper and stir to combine.
+Add the Pablo bread crumbs, milk, 3 tbsp of olive oil, cheese, parsley, oregano, salt, red pepper and black pepper and stir to combine.
 Add ground turkey and sausage and using your hands, gently knead until ingredients are fully combined.
-Roll mixture into 2 to 2-1/2" balls and evenly space on baking sheets.
-Brush tops of meatballs with olive oil and bake for 30-35 minutes, rotating pans halfway through.
-Bring marinara to a simmer in a large pot.
-Add baked meatballs to sauce and let simmer another 10 minutes.
-Serve over pasta if desired, sprinkled with more cheese and parsley on top.
+Roll mixture into 2 to 2-1/2" balls and evenly space on baking sheet (you may need a second sheet of yours is on the smaller side).
+Brush or lightly drizzle the tops of meatballs with olive oil and bake them for 30-35 minutes on a middle rack.
+Bring the marinara to a simmer in a large pot.
+Add the baked meatballs to the sauce and let them simmer another 10 minutes.
+Serve them over pasta if desired, sprinkled with more cheese and parsley on top.